Search Geneontologies

 BP

-glycine biosynthetic process from serine
+ubiquinone biosynthetic process

 BP